Flank/flank-dashboard/docs/09_firebase_deployment.md

 4. Expand `Web SDK Configuration` and copy `Web client ID`, then press `Save`.
 5. Open `web/index.html` and replace `content` of `meta` tag with `name = "google-signin-client_id"` with the value from clipboard.

+Once you've done, you should add an allowed URLs to the Authorized JavaScript origins to be able to use the Google Sign-in from these origins.
+So, to do that, you should:

+1. Open the [Google Cloud Platform](https://console.cloud.google.com/home/dashboard) and select your project in the top left corner.
+2. Open the side menu and go to the `APIs & Services` section.
+3. Go to the `Credentials` section, find the `Web client` in `OAuth 2.0 Client IDs` section and open it.
+4. Then you should find the `Authorized JavaScript origins` section.
+That is the place where you can add any origins you want to have access to the google sign.

 ## Building and deploying the application to the Firebase Hosting

 ### Preparing your environment